NorthernWidget-Skunkworks/Project-Symbiont-LiDAR/README.md

 * 1/8" metal cable turns (x6; if you lose one, don't worry; these are nice for durability but not totally necessary)
 * 3/8" x 2.5+" long sleeve or wedge anchors for the cables; these are less breakable than their 1/4" cousins, but you might still want an extra one.
 * Extra 1/4"-20 hardware.
 I almost always end up needing this.
+* Cable management (keep secure and prevent from flapping in the wind, which can cause damage)
+  * Cable ties (zip ties).
+Ensure that these are UV-resistant; many black ones are.
+  * Electrical tape
+* *Optional:* 2x ~1-3/4" hose clamps if mounting a data-logger box for the [Margay](https://github.com/NorthernWidget-Skunkworks/Project-Margay) on the main mast.
+Longer hose clamps (or multiple 1-3/4" clamps in series) for larger logger boxes, so long as they can remain stable on the mast.

 You might not need the guy wires and associated hardware if you bolt your assembly to the side of something (like a rock or wall).
 Some guy wires are generally encouraged.